akyoto/q/docs/readme.md

 }
 ```

-Create a file with the contents above and add permissions via `chmod +x`.
-Now you can execute it from anywhere.
+You need to create a file with the contents above and add execution permissions via `chmod +x`.
+Now you can run the script without an explicit compiler build.
 The generated machine code runs directly from RAM if the OS supports it.

-### Which security features are supported?
+### Any security features?

 **PIE**: All executables are built as position independent executables supporting a dynamic base address.